justeattakeaway/pie/apps/pie-docs/src/components/popover/popover.md

 {% contentPageImage {
     src:"../../assets/img/components/popover/overview.svg",
-    alt: "Pagination placed at the bottom of a container."
+    alt: "A popover that contains a list of items."
 } %}

 ---